freaktechnik/grunt-marketplace/README.md

 # grunt-marketplace
-Publish apps to the Firefox Marketplace with grunt
+Grunt plugin to validate and publish webapps to the Firefox OS Marketplace.

+Currently WIP (mainly because the underlying module doesn't support packaged apps yet).